MrDad/lesson8_ajax/README.md

 2. (Briefly describe a lesson/concept learned in this lesson.)
 3. (Briefly describe a lesson/concept learned in this lesson.)
 4. (Briefly describe a lesson/concept learned in this lesson.)
-5. (Briefly describe a lesson/concept learned in this lesson.)
+5. (Briefly describe a lesson/concept learned in this lesson.)# lesson8_ajax